chentsulin/awesome-graphql/README.md

 * [react-reach](https://github.com/kennetpostigo/react-reach) - A library to communicate with Graphql through Redux
 * [Lokka](https://github.com/kadirahq/lokka) - Simple JavaScript client for GraphQL, which you can use anywhere.
 * [Strapi](http://strapi.io/documentation/graphql) - Open-source Node.js framework that supports "GraphQL" out of the box.
+* [Annotated GraphQL](https://github.com/almilo/annotated-graphql) - Proof of Concept for annotations in GraphQL (i.e.: transform an existing REST api into a GraphQL endpoint).

 ##### Relay Related